-A joint venture between cocktail scholar Bryan Dayton and reticent celebrity chef Steven Redzikowski, Acorn—one of several restaurants located inside The Source, a food hall in the River North Art District (RiNo)—is nothing if not a source of culinary inspiration.
+A joint venture between cocktail scholar Bryan Dayton and reticent celebrity chef Steven Redzikowski, Acorn, located inside The Source , a food hall, retail marketplace and popup venue in RiNo, is nothing if not a source of culinary inspiration.
 Redzikowski's expressively dynamic wood-fire cooking demonstrates focus, technique and precision.
 Whether it’s the roasted chicken for two, crispy Icelandic cod, shrimp and grits or the grilled ribeye, a fan of sliced scarlet beef mated with crisped potatoes and brown butter, the kitchen crew unleashes simple food done extraordinarily well.
 A deeply satisfying wine, beer and cocktail roster—including several mocktails—just adds to the allure.

 It’s no surprise that TAG, a Larimer Square hit from chef/restaurateur Troy Guard, is one of the most coveted dinner reservations in The Mile High City.
 The menu, inspired by Guard’s Hawaiian roots, is a dazzling (and whimsical) manifest to the flavors of Asia: seafood pot stickers with Korean soy vinaigrette; flash-seared hamachi tricked out with pop rocks; a trio of sushi rolls; and Guard’s signature miso black cod brightened with edamame beans, artichokes, leeks and yuzu.
 The omakase, a parade of inspiring marvels from the kitchen, is the best way to experience everything that this stylish spot has to offer.

-With a confident, artistic hand in the kitchen and another on the cocktail shaker, this fashionable Pan-Asian restaurant and lounge from chef-owner Lon Symensma (he also owns Cho77) walks the wok and talks the talk.
-Reserve a seat at the chef’s counter to witness Cholon’s culinary wizardry, which often involves airborne flames, the result of wok-tossed Brussels sprouts mingling with ground pork and makrut lime leaves.
+With a confident, artistic hand in the kitchen and another on the cocktail shaker, this fashionable Pan-Asian restaurant and lounge from chef-owner Lon Symensma (he also owns Cho77, Concourse, Le Roux and Borracho Tacos) walks the wok and talks the talk.
+Reserve a seat at the chef’s counter to witness Symensma’s culinary wizardry, which often involves airborne flames, the result of wok-tossed Brussels sprouts mingling with ground pork and makrut lime leaves.
 The kitchen is best known for its soup dumplings—pinched pouches of dough jiggling with juice, sweet onions and Gruyere cheese that erupt like a volcano when they pass through your lips.
 Other spirited dishes, such as the impossibly tender octopus straddling a jumble of Chinese sausage, potatoes and pickled grapes, are unrepentantly delicious.

 While Denver Union Station is The Mile High City’s main transportation hub, a glorious renovation in 2014 inspired high expectations from foodniks and barflies who waited with bated breath for the unveiling of the historic train depot’s culinary offerings; they weren’t disappointed.
-Morning travelers hit up Acme Delicatessen for biscuits and bagels and Snooze for the profoundly delicious pineapple upside-down pancakes, while Stoic & Genuine, a restaurant from chef Jennifer Jasinski and Beth Gruitch, trumpets nuanced seafood and fish creations that rival its coastal counterparts.
-Mercantile Dining & Provision, a lovely New American restaurant from Alex Seidel (Fruition) features a barista counter and market that sells hand-crafted jams, spreads and pickled vegetables, along with sandwiches and terrific cheeses (many of which are produced at Seidel’s local creamery).
+Morning travelers hit up Pig Train Coffee Co.for a jolt of caffeine and Snooze for the profoundly delicious pineapple upside-down pancakes, while Stoic & Genuine , a restaurant from chef Jennifer Jasinski and Beth Gruitch, trumpets nuanced seafood and fish creations that rival its coastal counterparts.
+For their second act at Union Station, Jasinski and Gruitch celebrate the foods of Spain and Portugal at Ultreia , a snug, sunlit gastroteka that takes diners on a culinary sojourn through Iberia—a journey that’s elevated by a terrific bar program that dives into Basque ciders, fortified wines, sherry, port and gin tonics, by which they’re known in Spain.
+Mercantile Dining & Provision , a lovely New American restaurant from Alex Seidel (Fruition) features a barista counter and market that sells hand-crafted jams, spreads and pickled vegetables, along with sandwiches and terrific cheeses (many of which are produced at Seidel’s local creamery).
 Book a dinner reservation in the gorgeous dining room to fawn over Seidel’s beef tartare, pan-roasted foie gras and crowd-pleasing paella.
 For a more leisurely dining experience, head to The Kitchen Next Door, a community pub that offers post-work escapism at the bar and a kitchen that doles out dishes flush with ingredients sourced from local purveyors.
-If you have a lust for libations, flash back to the golden age of swanky bars at The Cooper Lounge, perched on the mezzanine overlooking the 100-year-old great hall, or commune in the historic ticketing office that’s now the Terminal Bar, a festive space that pours Colorado craft brews, cocktails and wine.
+If you have a lust for libations, flash back to the golden age of swanky bars at The Cooper Lounge , perched on the mezzanine overlooking the 100-year-old great hall, or commune in the historic ticketing office that’s now the Terminal Bar , a festive space that pours Colorado craft brews, cocktails and wine.

 Josh and Jennifer Wolkon, the husband-and-wife team behind Vesta, aim to keep things innovative and interesting at their sultry nighttime destination in Lower Downtown (LoDo), a long-standing beacon of New American cuisine with world-reaching influences.
 The dim-lit, loft-like space—a cube of copper accents, antiqued mirrors, hardwood floors, curved booths and exposed brick—is simultaneously romantic and lively, making it an ideal restaurant for drinks and a cheese plate with a gaggle of girlfriends or a hot date over cocktails and cioppino, a saffron-scented broth bobbing with lobster, clams, mussels, shrimp and sea bass.
 Cocktail-friendly starters, including charred baby octopus with nubs of housemade chorizo, preserved lemons and cannellini beans, represent the kitchen’s global-leaning strengths, while the glorious charcuterie plate, an assemblage of pâté and house-cured meats, exemplifies the kitchen’s allegiance to laborious mastery.